 (GCSE Chemistry only) Using hydrogen fuel cells as an alternative to fossil fuels for transport is one way to decrease the emission of pollutants in cities.
 The reaction in the fuel cell is equivalent to the combustion of hydrogen and gives the same product (water) but the energy drives an electric motor rather than an internal combustion engine.
 However, hydrogen is usually produced by electrolysis, which may use electricity generated from fossil fuels so pollutants may be produced elsewhere.
 There are difficulties in storing gaseous fuel for fuel cells which limits their practical value for use in cars.

-8. (GCSE Chemistry only) Be able to recall that a chemical cell produces a potential difference until the reactants are used up Ideas about Science: fuel cells as a positive application of science to mitigate the effects of emissions.
+8. (GCSE Chemistry only) Be able to recall that a chemical cell produces a potential difference until the reactants are used up.

 9. (GCSE Chemistry only) Be able to evaluate the advantages and disadvantages of hydrogen/oxygen and other fuel cells for given uses.